 A student who is serving an out-of-school suspension shall be permitted to complete any classroom assignments missed because of the suspension.
-For an in-school restriction, credit will be given for all classroom assignments that can be completed during the in-school restriction or as homework.
 Failures may be given for any classroom work that cannot be attended such as laboratories or skill sessions but only in the same manner as failures are assigned to students who cannot attend due to excused absences.

-5. Mandatory Reporting to the Bureau of Motor Vehicles and Juvenile Judge The Superintendent shall notify the County Registrar of Motor Vehicles and Juvenile Judge, within two (2) weeks, when a student has been suspended, expelled, removed, or permanently excluded from school for misconduct involving a firearm, knife capable of causing serious bodily injury, or other weapon as defined in Board policy.

-6. Discretionary Reporting to the Bureau of Motor Vehicles and Juvenile Judge The principal may notify the Bureau of Motor Vehicles that a student has been suspended or expelled for use or possession of alcohol, a drug of abuse, or alcohol and a drug of abuse.
-Such notification shall be made in the manner determined by the Bureau.
+- 5. Mandatory Reporting to the Bureau of Motor Vehicles and Juvenile Judge The Superintendent shall notify the County Registrar of Motor Vehicles and Juvenile Judge, within two (2) weeks, when a student has been suspended, expelled, removed, or permanently excluded from school for misconduct involving a firearm, knife capable of causing serious bodily injury, or other weapon as defined in Board policy. - 6.
+Discretionary Reporting to the Bureau of Motor Vehicles and Juvenile Judge The principal may notify the Bureau of Motor Vehicles that a student has been suspended or expelled for use or possession of alcohol or a drug of abuse.
+The notification shall be made in the manner determined by the Bureau.
 If a report is made to the Bureau of Motor Vehicles, a report should also be made to the Juvenile Judge.